ciarand/hyde-for-hugo/README.md

 Roadmap / commentary
 --------------------
-The layout engine in Hugo is not as intuitive as Jekyll's.
-Right now each template needs to include the `chrome/header` and `chrome/footer`, which reminds me of PHP in the early 2000s.
-We can do better.

 RSS is currently broken, and I need to look into why.
 It's not a high priority for me though.

-Filenames can be rewritten, and a better comparison of why you'd pick this over Jekyll also needs to be written.
+A better comparison of why you'd pick this over Jekyll also needs to be written.

 Finally I'd like to refactor some of the code I'm inevitably going to write for this out into a Hugo starter package.
 Something that offers a prebuilt directory